Wednesday, October 29, 2008

 NZ Herald 5 June 1888

 Gallagher died in April 1901; his land was transferred to John Bollard as estate administrator, and he duly transferred the property to the Crown for use as a workmen’s settlement known as Methuen Hamlet.
-Gallagher’s homestead (possibly the original Stoneleigh) may have survived well into the 20th century, used by the Bollard Girl’s Home until replaced by a modern building.
+Gallagher’s homestead (possibly the original Stoneleigh) survived well into the 20th century, until 1963 when it was demolished and replaced by the Bollard Girl’s Home.
 The site is now that of Odyssey House.

 No comments: